 1. Identify Your Target Audience

 You first need to know who your ideal customers are in order to know which product details you should include and which information you can safely omit.
 Also, bear in mind that some types of content speak better to certain target audiences.
-Perhaps the customers who you are targeting will actually read longer product descriptions?
+Perhaps the customers you are targeting will actually read longer product descriptions?
 Maybe they appreciate a good sense of humour?
 Whatever the case, your target audience should always guide your approach to writing product descriptions.

 Here are some other key traits to consider:

-Be sure to write your descriptions in such a manner that they address your potential buyers directly.
+Be sure to write your descriptions in such a way that they address your potential buyers directly.
 Use the same words and style that you would use if you were to sell the product to them in person.
 At the end of the day, if you craft your product descriptions with the aim of appealing to the masses, you will, in fact, achieve the very opposite.

 2. Identify a Format and Stick to It